Percy Sykes: Military career

 While stationed in Persia he was given the temporary rank of Brigadier-General, he was placed in command of the South Persia Rifles that he raised himself.
 His forces, consisting of some 7,000 men, supported the Russians at Isfahan against Bakhtiaras and restored some order to the country.
 Once stationed at Isfahan, Sykes used numerous excuses to remain, including a supposed Russian request that the South Persia rifles be used as a garrison for Isfahan.
-By 1917 numerous British authorities were calling for his removal save Lord Curzon.
+By 1917 numerous British authorities, save Lord Curzon, were calling for his removal.
 Despite this, Sykes was finally recalled in 1918.

 Later life

 Sykes retired from the army in 1924, retaining the honorary rank of Brigadier-General.
 From 1932 until his death he was honorary secretary of the Royal Central Asian Society, now known as the Royal Society for Asian Affairs.
 The society has in its gift an award called The Sir Percy Sykes Memorial Medal.

 The Royal Geographical Society awarded him the Back grant in 1899 and the Patron's Medal in 1902.